 There were several scenes which were cut with Genie (as an impersonation of George Bush).
 But there were certainly cuts in the climax, due to it's seriousness.
 The applause sign at the end of A Friend Like Me was a deliberate choice, since Jeffrey Katzenberg wanted every song number to have a applause.
 Alan Menken originally wanted an additional song for Genie that was called To Be Free.
 It would take place in the Oasis.
 But since Genie already had two other songs, it was cut.
 And believe it or not, there were originally going to be two Genies in the story; One that came from the lamp that belonged to Jafar and one that came from Aladdin's magic ring.

-One struggle that the crew eventually had, was if the Genie's gags were going to be too mature for an audience.
+One struggle that the crew eventually had, was if the Genie's gags were going to be too mature for an children audience.
 While Disney themselves wanted to go the line, it was Katzenberg who wanted to ensure that Disney still maintained their family friendly policy.
 Katzenberg feared that the movie was going to turn into a Saturday Night Live skit.
 Which created some concerns, as one of Andreas Deja's assistants ran to him when she saw the animators impressions of Arnold Schwarzenegger.
 Williams's impersonation of Taxi Driver's Robert DeNiro was originally much longer, yet Martin Scorsesse loved it.
 Yet there were concerns about that Genie seemed too mean on that scene.

-been with us :)
+Magnus Carlsen should've been with us :) |

 Unfortunately and coincidentially, this entry was written exactly five years since Williams' unfortunate death (whom Musker and Clements were told by their editor and all the tributes to the Genie moved Eric Goldberg).
 Yet Williams made Genie untouchable due to all these aforementioned reasons.
 So when Disney announced that Aladdin would join their recent live action remake boom after Williams' demise, there were of course concerns of the new portrayal of Genie.
 Yet when it was announced that Will Smith would be the one who would portray him, it didn't came exactly as a surprise.

-names in this poster :)
+Our surnames are more important than our first names in this poster :) |

 References: